brotatotes/bht-automation/bht gen 2/John/Chapter 3/John 3 14 bht.md

 # John 3:14 Commentary Help Text

 ## BHT:
-Jesus warns the Jews that even the testimony of the Scriptures will be taken from them, just as the Israelites were eventually deprived of the uplifting serpent.
-Jesus likens the removal of their witness to the brazen serpent, which was taken down after serving its purpose.
-Just as Moses was a witness to the Israelites, Jesus is a witness to his own works and words.
+As the divine commentary explains, the witness being taken away in an ignominious manner is a clear reference to the sufferings and death of Christ.
+This event was symbolically portrayed in Numbers 21:8,9, where the copper serpent was lifted up on a pole, effectively giving light to the camp of Israel.
+Just as the serpent was honored in its exaltation, so was Christ honored in His crucifixion, which would ultimately serve as a powerful testimony and a means of salvation for all who would believe.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
 1. "The comparison lies between the exalted serpent of brass, and the exalted Son of Man.
 The brazen serpent sets forth the Redeemer."
-2. "The brazen serpent was made in the likeness of the serpents which had bitten them.
-It represented to the children of Israel the poison which had gone through their frames, and it was hung up there on the banner-staff, as a trophy, to show them that for the poison, there was healing; that the plague had been overcome."
+2. "The 'serpent' is in Scripture symbolism, the devil...
+So sin, the poison of the devil, being instilled into our nature, that nature has become a poisoned nature, a flesh of sin."
-3. "In it, there was no poison; only the likeness of it.
-Now was not the Lord Jesus made ἐν ὁμοιώματι σαρκὸς ἁμαρτίας?
-Was not He made 'Sin for us, who knew no sin' (2Co 5:21)?
-Did not He, on His Cross, make an open show of, and triumph over, the Enemy, so that it was as if the Enemy himself had been nailed to that Cross?"
+3. "In it [the brazen serpent], there was no poison; only the likeness of it.
+Now was not the Lord Jesus made in the likeness of sin?
+Was not He made 'Sin for us, who knew no sin'?"

 ### Jamieson-Fausset-Brown:
-1. "The crucifixion of Messiah is twice after this veiled under the same lively term—"uplifting," John 8:28, John 12:32; John 12:33."
+1. "Stung by serpents, by a serpent they are healed.
+By 'fiery serpents' bitten—serpents, probably, with skin spotted fiery red [KURTZ]—the instrument of cure is a serpent of brass or copper, having at a distance the same appearance."
-2. "But as the uplifted serpent had none of the venom of which the serpent-bitten people were dying, so while the whole human family were perishing of the deadly wound inflicted on it by the old serpent, 'the Second Man,' who arose over humanity with healing in His wings, was without spot or wrinkle, or any such thing."
+2. "In both cases the remedy is conspicuously displayed; in the one case on a pole, in the other on the cross, to 'draw all men unto Him' (John 12:32)."
-3. "As one simple look at the serpent, however distant and however weak, brought an instantaneous cure, even so, real faith in the Lord Jesus, however tremulous, however distant—be it but real faith—brings certain and instant healing to the perishing soul."
+3. "Both methods are stumbling to human reason.
+What, to any thinking Israelite, could seem more unlikely than that a deadly poison should be dried up in his body by simply looking on a reptile of brass?
+Such a stumbling-block to the Jews and to the Greeks foolishness was faith in the crucified Nazarene as a way of deliverance from eternal perdition."

 ### Albert Barnes:
 1. "Men are sinners.
-There is no cure by human means for the maladies of the soul; and as the people who were bitten might look on the image of the serpent and be healed, so may sinners look to the Saviour and be cured of the moral maladies of our nature."
+There is no cure by human means for the maladies of the soul."
-2. "Lifted up - Erected on a pole.
-Placed on high, So that it might be seen by the people."
+2. "As the people who were bitten might look on the image of the serpent and be healed, so may sinners look to the Saviour and be cured of the moral maladies of our nature."
-3. "Even so - In a similar manner and with a similar design.
-He here refers, doubtless, to his own death."
+3. "Must - It is proper; necessary; indispensable, if men are saved."

 ### Marvin Vincent:
 1. "Must signifies the eternal necessity in the divine counsels."